 Once the analysis is complete and the business processes and documents have been full defined and developed, the specifications SHOULD be registered in a Business Library, e.g., an ebXML Registry.
-A Business Library is a repository of business process specifications and business information objects within an industry or shared by multiple industries.
+A Business Library can be either generic or business domain specific.
+A business library is a repository of business process specifications and business information objects within an industry or shared by multiple industries.
 There will be many business libraries, pubic and private, moderated and non-moderated.
 A public library is one that is available for public access.
 Typically the content of these will be owned by standard's efforts, such as ebXML or UN/EDIFACT, and large electronic communities (such as automotive marketplaces).
 A private library is one that does not have public access.
 These are for private exchanges where the participating parties do not wish to disclose the nature of their business processes.
 Obviously, the public access business libraries will be the most useful in promoting interoperability between trading partners in different electronic communities.
 For example, it MAY be necessary for the e-business systems of a trading partner in the automotive community to access business processes registered in a chemical community.